Django’s release process¶

 - Major functionality bugs in newly-introduced features.

-The rule of thumb is that fixes will be backported to the last minor release for bugs that would have prevented a release in the first place (release blockers).
+The rule of thumb is that fixes will be backported to the last feature release for bugs that would have prevented a release in the first place (release blockers).

 Documentation fixes generally will be more freely backported to the last release branch.
 That’s because it’s highly advantageous to have the docs for the last release be up-to-date and correct, and the risk of introducing regressions is much less of a concern.

-- Documentation fixes will be applied to master, and, if easily backported, to the 1.6.x branch.
-Bugfixes may also be backported.
+- Documentation fixes will be applied to master, and, if easily backported, to the latest stable branch, 5.1.x.

-Django uses a time-based release schedule, with minor (i.e. 1.6, 1.7, etc.) releases every nine months, or more, depending on features.
+Django uses a time-based release schedule, with feature releases every eight months or so.

 Phase one: feature proposal¶

-The first phase of the release process will be devoted to figuring out what features to include in the next version.
+The first phase of the release process will include figuring out what major features to include in the next version.
 This should include a good deal of preliminary work on those features – working code trumps grand design.

 Phase two: development¶

-The second third of the release schedule is the “heads-down” working period.
+The second part of the release schedule is the “heads-down” working period.
 Using the roadmap produced at the end of phase one, we’ll all work very hard to get everything on it done.

-At the end of phase two, any unfinished “maybe” features will be postponed until the next release.
-Though it shouldn’t happen, any “must-have” features will extend phase two, and thus postpone the final release.
+At the end of phase two, any unfinished features will be postponed until the next release.

 Phase two will culminate with an alpha release.
 At this point, the stable/A.B.x branch will be forked from master.